differentfun/differentfun_toolbox/README.md

 However, you **cannot sell this toolbox**, nor **include it in commercial software, products, or services**.

 In short:
-✅ Use it
+✅ Use it and share it
-✅ Share it
-❌ Don't sell it
-❌ Don't bundle it in commercial apps
+❌ Don't sell it and don't bundle it in commercial apps

 Licensed under a custom "Non-Commercial Integration License".